awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

 ------

-Now that you have created the Amazon EBS CSI driver IAM role, you can continue to [Adding the Amazon EBS CSI add\-on](managing-ebs-csi.md#adding-ebs-csi-eks-add-on)\.
+Now that you have created the Amazon EBS CSI driver IAM role, you can continue to [Adding the Amazon EBS CSI driver add\-on](managing-ebs-csi.md#adding-ebs-csi-eks-add-on)\.
 When you deploy the plugin in that procedure, it creates and is configured to use a service account that's named `ebs-csi-controller-sa`\.
 The service account is bound to a Kubernetes `clusterrole` that's assigned the required Kubernetes permissions\.